o3de/o3de.org/content/docs/tools-ui/patterns/error/components/inline-notifications.md

 toc: true
 ---

 Inline notifications are non-disruptive messages that are confined to a specific area within the interface.
-These are displayed when there is a need to display immediate feedback to the user.
+Inline notifications are used to display immediate feedback to the user.
 They are frequently used as an alternative to toasts, in conjunction with log tables, and within component cards.

 ![Inline Toast Messages](/images/tools-ui/inline-notifications/inline-toast-messages.png)

 ## Specifications

-* Inline notifications persistantly display until they are dismissed by the user, or until the issue is resolved.
+* Persistantly display inline notifications until the user dismisses them or until the issue is resolved.

-* Inline notification messages must be clear and concise---one line is recommended.
+* Write clear and concise messages.
+One line is recommended.

-* Inline notifications are initiated in response to user action during the user's workflow, or by the system (independent of user action).
+* Initiate inline notifications in response to the user's action during their workflow, or by the system.

-* Inline notifications can contain a single call-to-action button that's related to the message.
+* Include an optional call-to-action button that's related to the message.

+- Use the error/failure or warning icon from the list of standard icons.
+Refer to [Standard Icons](/docs/tools-ui/patterns/error/overview.md#standard-icons).

-* Inline notifications must appear appear only on screens that have more than one operational purpose.
+* Display inline notifications only on screens that have more than one operational purpose.
 For instance, they can appear within non-modal dialogs, but cannot appear inside modal dialogs.

-* Inline notification messages must not be used in place of a log file.
+* Don't use inline notification messages in place of a log file.

 ## UI dimensions